-- 1. On a piece of paper have each teacher create two three column charts.
-Label the first "School Environment" and the second "Classroom Environment" (see Figures 1 and 2). - 2.
-Ask each teacher to list elements that make up a responsive school environment on the left side of the first chart and elements that make up a responsive classroom environment of the left side of the second chart.
+- On a piece of paper have each teacher create two three column charts.
+Label the first "School Environment" and the second "Classroom Environment" (see Tables 1 and 2). - Ask each teacher to list elements that make up a responsive school environment on the left side of the first table and elements that make up a responsive classroom environment of the left side of the second table.
 Encourage educators to consider both development and social identity (e.g., race, culture, disability, home life).